shivxmr/lms-tutorial/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+*Backup database inside the mysql container:*
+`mysqldump -u root -p --all-databases > all_databases.sql`

+*Now backup your data to your local repository:*
+`sudo docker cp 1f55de9398e2:/all_databases.sql /home/staging/lms-tutorial/db/ ` The same can be used opposite to copying th dump to the mysql database bash

+*To backup the code*
+`mysql  database_name < file.sql`

+In most cases you’ll need to create a database to import into.
+If the database already exists, first you need to delete it.

+In the following example the first command will create a database named database_name and then it will import the dump database_name.sql into it:
+`needs to be done in the bash`

+`mysql -u root -p -e "create database database_name";` `mysql -u root -p database_name < database_name.sql`